ontoligent/polite/README.md

 # Polite

-Polite is a lite version of Polo.
+Polite is a lite version of <a href="https://github.com/ontoligent-design/polo2" target="_blank">Polo</a>.
 The main function Polite performs is to convert MALLET's topic model output data into tables that can be used a unified data model.

 # Instructions